Magical Negro: Fiction and film

-Christopher John Farley, referring to the magical Negro as "Magical African American Friends" (MAAFs), says they are rooted in screenwriters’ ignorance of African Americans:
+Christopher John Farley, referring to the magical Negro as "Magical African American Friends" (MAAFs), says they are rooted in screenwriters' ignorance of African Americans:

-MAAFs exist because most Hollywood screenwriters don't know much about black people other than what they hear on records by white hip-hop star Eminem.
-So instead of getting life histories or love interests, black characters get magical powers.

 The Magical Negro stereotype serves as a plot device to help the white protagonist get out of trouble, typically through helping the white character recognize his own faults and overcome them and teaching him to be a better person.
 Although the character may have magical powers, the "magic is ostensibly directed toward helping and enlightening a white male character".
 An article in a 2009 edition of the journal Social Problems stated the Magical Negro was an expression of racial profiling within the United States:

-These powers are used to save and transform disheveled, uncultured, lost, or broken whites (almost exclusively white men) into competent, successful, and content people within the context of the American myth of redemption and salvation.
-It is this feature of the Magical Negro that some people find most troubling.
-Although from a certain perspective the character may seem to be showing blacks in a positive light, the character is still ultimately subordinate to whites.
-He or she is also regarded as an exception, allowing white America to like individual black people but not black culture.

-In 2001 Spike Lee used the term in a series of talks on college campuses to criticize the stereotypical, unreal roles created for black men in films that were recent at that time, naming The Family Man (2000), What Dreams May Come (1998), The Legend of Bagger Vance (2000) and The Green Mile (1999) as examples.
+In 2001, Spike Lee used the term in a series of talks on college campuses to criticize the stereotypical, unreal roles created for black men in films that were recent at that time, naming The Family Man (2000), What Dreams May Come (1998), The Legend of Bagger Vance (2000), and The Green Mile (1999) as examples.
 Talking about the time and place in which Bagger Vance is set, he said: